joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/09/us/charlottesville-confederate-monuments-lee.html?searchResultPosition=9

 **At the All-Star Game, a Dimmer Stage for Black Players**\
 `Dave Parker and Al Oliver recall a time when the Midsummer Classic was a celebration of the game’s many African American stars.
-At this year’s game, the National League’s side will have just one.`\
+At this year’s game, the National League will have just one.`\
 https://nytimes.com/2021/07/09/sports/baseball/dave-parker-all-star-game.html?searchResultPosition=10